Vector queries

 where a = [1,2,3]

-Index variables as numbers can be used in queries to specify iteration over all possibles index positions of a vector.
+Index variables as integers can be used in queries to specify iteration over all possibles index positions of a vector.

 Example: